Intel HPC Roadmap: 800W Rialto Bridge GPU, Falcon Shores XPU, Ponte Vecchio with HBM Benchmarks

 Intel's Zettascale Building Blocks

-Intel's quest to push forward from the just-minted Exascale era to the Zettascale era is fraught with challenges given the company's ambitious 2027 goal, particularly as the company has yet to launch its own exascale-class supercomputer.
-The move to Zettascale will require a 1000X increase in performance and require new process tech, architectures, memories, packaging technology, not to mention networking technology to tie it all together.
+Intel's quest to push forward from the just-minted Exascale era to the Zettascale era is fraught with challenges given its ambitious 2027 goal, particularly as the company has yet to launch its own exascale-class Aurora supercomputer.
+For now, the exascale crown is AMD's alone with the Frontier supercomputer.
+Moving to Zettascale will require a 1000X increase in performance and new process node tech, architectures, memories, and packaging technology, not to mention networking technology that ties it all together.

-Intel laid out some of the advancements that it feels are needed to reach this next level of computing, with the Universal Chiplet Interconnect Express (UCIe) spec being chief among them.
-UCIe has the goal of standardizing die-to-die interconnects between chiplets with an open-source design, thus reducing costs and fostering a broader ecosystem of validated chiplets.
-In the end, the UCIe standard aims to be just as ubiquitous and universal as other connectivity standards, like USB, PCIe, and NVMe, while providing exceptional power and performance metrics for chiplet connections.
+Intel laid out some of the advancements it feels are needed to reach this next level of computing, with the Universal Chiplet Interconnect Express (UCIe) spec being chief among them.
+UCIe aims to standardize die-to-die interconnects between chiplets with an open-source design, thus reducing costs and fostering a broader ecosystem of validated chiplets.
+In addition, the UCIe standard aims to be just as ubiquitous and universal as other connectivity standards, like USB, PCIe, and NVMe, while providing exceptional power and performance metrics for chiplet connections.
+This interconnect allows Intel to access the best IP the industry has to offer, be that in networking, memory, or other additives.

+Some future supercomputers may require modular nuclear reactors to feed their expansive appetites for power, so saying that power consumption is a concern is a massive understatement.
+Intel also plans to extend its Ultra-Low Voltage tech, pioneered in its Bitcoin-mining Blockscale ASICs to provide a 50% clock load voltage reduction, to cut power consumption drastically.
+This will cut power consumption in high-performance chips, ultimately reducing thermal load and simplifying cooling.
+Intel's PowerVia tech, which provides backside power delivery to transistors, is another critical advance.